so-called-genius/Substitution-Cipher/README.md

 12. A:{M:9 times, N: 10 times} ----------------------------choose N for A
 13. B:{B:3 times, F:8 times, G:5 times }------------------choose F for B
 14. And every letter has the most potential letter.
 It is still possible for duplicate letter correspond to single letter.
 Then I use guess to solve that.

-That is how it works.
+That is how it works

 Thanks for reading